TOK.p30.r5.c4 BMM9.p17.r6.c2 MHD.AS4.1&2 1620st

 o Animal head with mammal ear.

-o “Reduced variant of ja” (i.e. a lunar crescent) infixed into the bottom right of the animal head.
+o “Reduced variant of ja” (i.e., the right half of a full lunar crescent), infixed into the bottom right of the animal head.

 In fact, only TOK and BMM9 have this optional trilobate element, and they both appear to be based on PAL PT C10.
 Much more characteristic for all 11 hits is the “reduced variant of ja” infixed into the bottom right of the animal head.